akhfa/myip/README.md

 ### Release Workflow
 - 🚀 **Snapshot builds** on pushes to `main` branch (Docker images only)
 - 🎯 **Tagged releases** with full publishing pipeline
-- 🐳 Multi-architecture Docker images (amd64, arm64) on GHCR
+- 🐳 Optimized Docker images (amd64, arm64) on GHCR
 - 📦 Package generation (deb, rpm, apk)
 - 🔐 Artifact signing with Cosign
 - 🛡️ Security scanning with Gosec and Trivy